sjtu-mvasl-robotics/GBC/README.md

 Please see the [licenses](licenses/) directory for the full license text of each dependency.

+## Contact Us

+If you have any questions or feedback, please feel free to reach out to us!

+Mail of the 1st author: [mailto:Yifei Yao](mailto:godchaser@sjtu.edu.cn)
+Mail of the corresponding author: [mailto:Jun-Guo Lu](mailto:jglu@sjtu.edu.cn)

+If you want to contact our laboratory for more information, it is recommended to reach out to the corresponding author.
+For technical inquiries, please contact the 1st author.

 ## Citation

 If you find GBC useful in your research, please consider citing our paper: